saeedafra/rosa-evaluation-track/basic_integral/basic_integral.md

-Note: this is an .md (markdown) file which contains formatting.
+Note: this is an `.md` (markdown) file which contains formatting.
 Please open it directly on github website.

 # Assignment

-`example_1.cpp` is about basic use of `if`.
+* `example_1.cpp` is about basic use of `if`.

-`example_2.cpp` is about `cmath` and math functions with a bit more of `if`.
+* `example_2.cpp` is about `cmath` and math functions with a bit more of `if`.

-`example_3.cpp` is a basic example about summing a series of numbers.
+* `example_3.cpp` is a basic example about summing a series of numbers.
 This assignment comes after these three examples.

+**Note**: For a beginner, this assignment might look too difficult.
+But this is a direct extension of `example_3.cpp`.
+In other words, it's simple from programming point of view.
+It could look difficult because this is the first time we are connecting mathematics and programming.
+So take your time and make sure you understand the math first.
+And then try to modify `example_3.cpp` to reach the solution.

 I hope you know what integral is.
 If not, here is a very quick and very inaccurate tour.
 Just enough to prepare you for the assignment.
 Have a look at the following picture (from https://en.wikipedia.org/wiki/Numerical_integration).
 ![numeric integration](graphics/integral.png)